 Monitor Publications Limited and National Social Security Fund (NSSF) collaborated with key stakeholders in Uganda to raise over Shs 8 million in a period of 3 years to improve the learning conditions in public schools.
-In 2019, the campaign achieved its target to raise Shs.
-8 million and handed over to the management of Kampala Capital City Authority (KCCA) and over 6 schools have benefitted across the country.
+In 2019, the campaign achieved its target and handed over the funds to the management of Kampala Capital City Authority (KCCA) and over 6 schools have benefitted across the country.